HigherState/jameson/README.md

 # Usage

-To use Jameson simply include a reference to the Dsl to create your own parser validators.
+To use Jameson simply include a reference to the DSL to create your own parser validators.

 ```scala
 import org.higherState.jameson.Dsl._